Pack your bags, these places to visit in Georgia are calling

 Eco-Adventures & Other Gentle Options

-Lagodekhi National Park – Excellent for novices; features trails, waterfalls, and wildlife.
+- Lagodekhi National Park is Excellent for novices; it features trails, waterfalls, and wildlife.

-Borjomi-Kharagauli Park – Forest hikes with marked trails complimented by rangers.
+- Borjomi-Kharagauli Park Forest hikes with marked trails complemented by rangers.

-Vashlovani Reserve – Semi-desert treks and wild camping in Georgia’s “savanah.”
+- Vashlovani Reserve Semi-desert treks and wild camping in Georgia’s “savannah.”

 Yes, solo hiking in Georgia is possible, but it’s safer in pairs or with guides in remote mountain trails since cell coverage in the Caucasus mountains is often limited.